gsbdarc/rcpedia/docs/services.md

 Your feedback is very important to us.
 Please tell us about any issues you run into and successes you have working with DARC.

-After the project is complete, we ask that you compute [our feedback form](https://darc.stanford.edu/feedback){:target="_blank"} so we can improve our services and support you better.
+After the project is complete, we ask that you complete [our feedback form](https://darc.stanford.edu/feedback){:target="_blank"} so we can improve our services and support you better.

 If you have any questions, feel free to contact us at: [gsb_darcresearch@stanford.edu](mailto:gsb_darcresearch@stanford.edu){:target="_blank"}